BeanGreen247/Low_Latency_osu_Guide/README.md

 # Low latency osu! guide
 ## The requirements

-Install wine or wine-staging.
+Install wine-stable or wine-staging.
 To do so follow the guide
 ```
 https://wiki.winehq.org/Download
 ```